aloneZDC/weibo/CONTRIBUTING.md

 1. Describe the problem clearly in the Pull Request description
 1. Please make your fix on the `develop` branch.
 This makes merging much easier.
 1. Do not edit compiled asset files such as `app.css` Instead, try to edit the LESS files inside the `less/` directory and then use a compiler.
-1. For any change that you make, **please try to also add a test case(s)** in the `tests/unit` directory.
+1. For any change that you make, **please try to also add a test case(s)** in the `tests` directory.
 This helps us understand the issue and make sure that it will stay fixed forever.

 Thank you for your contributions!